rrpatel25/phase-0-tracks/web_dev/jquery/notes.md

 * If needed, might need to search for other resources/ask others for recommendations
 * Having an example file to look at would help ensure proper formatting
 * Save all important resources/bookmark

+* W3 schools offered the best tutorial and examples, which was precisely what I needed
+* Talking to others helped in streamlining important resources and information